Interest-based groups for connection, confidence and fun

 Email

-fiona@makingconnectionstoowoomba.com.au for an info sheet with costs and full details.
+fiona@makingconnectionstoowoomba.com.au for a full info sheet with costs and details.

 Expression of Interest Form